Challenging Ausangate Trek in Peru

 Here is a general breakdown:

-• Classic Ausangate Trek: Duration 5 Day / 4 Nights
+• Duration: 5 Days / 4 Nights

 • Hike Distance: Roughly 65–72 kilometers (40–43 miles)

-• Altitude: The trek reaches elevations as high as 5,200 meters (17,060 feet), so proper acclimatization is crucial.
+• Altitude: The trek reaches elevations as high as 5,200 meters (17,060 feet), so proper acclimatization is crucial

-• Ausangate Trek with Rainbow Mountain: Duration 6 Days / 5 Nights
+• Duration: 6 Days / 5 Nights

 • Hike Distance: Roughly 75–78 kilometers (46–48 miles)

-• Altitude: This hike reaches 5,200 meters (17,060 feet), in the highest point.
+• Altitude: This hike reaches 5,200 meters (17,060 feet) at the highest point.

-• Ausangate Trek and Rainbow Mountain: Duration 3 Days / 2 Nights
+• Duration: 3 Days / 2 Nights

 • Hike Distance: Roughly 28–32 kilometers (17–19 miles)

-• Altitude: On this trek you will get 5,036 meters (16,522 feet), in the highest point.
+• Altitude: On this trek you will get to 5,036 meters (16,522 feet) at the highest point.

-• Short Ausangate Trek Rainbow Mountain: Duration: 2 Days / 1 Night
+• Duration: 2 Days / 1 Night

 • Hike Distance: Roughly 20–23 kilometers (12–14 miles)

-• Altitude: 5,036 meters (16,522 feet), in the highest point.
+• Altitude: 5,036 meters (16,522 feet) at the highest point.

-How Difficult is the Challenging Ausangate Trek?
+How Difficult Is the Challenging Ausangate Trek?

 Arapa Pass Ausanagte Trek